Skip to content

 import com.baomidou.mybatisplus.core.toolkit.support.SimpleQuery;

-Using SimpleQuery for Queries
+Use SimpleQuery for Queries

 List<Long> ids = SimpleQuery.list(

-Wrappers.lambdaQuery(User.class), // Use the lambda query builder
+Wrappers.lambdaQuery(User.class), // Use the lambda query wrapper

 );